kanton-bern/hellodata-be/docs/docs/manuals/user-manual.md

         task_id='my_task',
         arguments=[
 '''
-echo "I run as a cluster and have the following env vars" && printenv
+echo "I run on kubernetes and have the following env vars" && printenv
 '''
         ],